Džamba

-Iso Lero, known as Džamba, was a Yugoslavian gangster based in Belgrade, Serbia.
+Iso Lero, known by his nickname Džamba, was a Romani Yugoslavian gangster based in Belgrade, Serbia.
 He was called "the Don of Dorćol".

-He disappeared on 23 September 1992, after having received a beating from several members of the Arkan's Tigers paramilitary, near the Beograđanka building.
+He disappeared on 23 September 1992 after having received a beating from several members of the Serb Volunteer Guard paramilitary near the Beograđanka building.

 Early life

 Džamba was born in an ethnic Romani family in 1953.
 He grew up on Dobračina Street in the Belgrade neighborhood of Dorćol where his family shared a yard with Džamba's maternal cousin, singer Džej Ramadanovski.

-Career in crime
+Criminal career

-He began his criminal career in his youth.
+Džamba began his criminal career in his youth.
 He was jailed at the Central Prison in 1976 for purse snatching and fighting at a bus station in Belgrade.
 While in prison, Džamba memorized the Criminal Code and offered legal advice to other inmates.
-In prison, he was often and badly beaten up by the Central Prison guards due to his rebellious nature.
-He was often violent towards rapists and homosexuals.
+In prison, he was often severely beaten up by the Central Prison guards due to his rebellious nature.
+Džamba was often violent towards rapists and homosexuals.

 During the 1970s and 1980s, he, as many Yugoslav criminals, committed crimes in Italy, Germany and France, but not in Yugoslavia.
 At first in conflict with Đorđe Božović "Giška", they became friends while imprisoned in Italy.
 He was a close associate of Aleksandar "Knele" Knežević, underboss in the Voždovac gang.

 Džamba owned a detective firm called "Karmen".
 On several occasions, he led goon squads engaged in breaking up labor strikes in several firms.